Woman charged with kidnapping of 5-year-old from Overton, boy returned to family - NewsBreak

 Officials said she was arrested after detectives interviewed her, and a recommended bond has been set at $250,000.
 She remains in Mitchell County custody as of Tuesday.

-In addition to being viewed on security footage from a Tyler Walmart, Smith said Medlock was seen with Zachariah Sutton in a Dallas toy store and it is believed they stopped and slept at roadside parks before being stopped in Mitchell County.Daughter not ‘the same’ since neighbor’s erroneous 911 call
+In addition to being viewed on security footage from a Tyler Walmart, Smith said Medlock was seen with Zachariah Sutton in a Dallas toy store and it is believed they stopped and slept at roadside parks before being stopped in Mitchell County.East Texas barn with tractors, hay catches on fire

 Sutton underwent a forensic interview, and officials said after being medically cleared by the Children’s Advocacy Center in Smith County he was reunited with his family.